 Title 27, section 20340(g) requires that leachate be returned to the unit from which it came or be discharged in a manner approved by the regional board.
 This section of Title 27 also references State Water Board Resolution 93-62 regarding liquids restrictions in 40 C.F.R. section 258.28 for MSW landfills.
 40 C.F.R. section 258.28 states that liquid waste may not be placed in MSW landfill units unless the waste is leachate or gas condensate derived from the landfill unit and it is designed with a composite liner and an LCRS.
-Therefore, leachate and landfill gas condensate from composite lined units with an LCRS may be returned to the unit from which they came, but may not be discharged to another MSW landfill unit.
+Therefore, leachate and landfill gas condensate from composite lined units with an LCRS may be returned to the unit from which they came, but may not be discharged to another MSW landfill unit other than the proposed Class II surface impoundment.
 Similarly, landfill gas condensate obtained from an unlined unit may not be returned to that unit because it is not compositely-lined, and it may not be discharged to another MSW landfill unit because it did not originate from that unit.

 No leachate is collected from unlined unit LF-1 because it does not have an LCRS.
 Leachate collected from compositely-lined Module 1 (including any leakage collected in the secondary sump) is generally returned to Module 1 via a return line to infusion points on the landfill top deck.
-Depending on needs and other factors, leachate may alternatively be routed to the onsite storage tank (located near the LFG flare station) for later application to M-1 (i.e., infusion and/or dust control).
+Depending on needs and other factors, leachate may alternatively be routed to the onsite storage tank (located near the LFG flare station) for later application to M-1 (i.e., infusion and/or dust control) and Calaveras SI unit.

 The Discharger proposes to continue the practice of returning leachate to the same module from which it was collected, or if necessary depending on operational factors, to another compositely-lined LF-2 module.
 No leachate may be discharged to Module I, however, since it is unlined and does not have an LCRS.
-Consistent with Title 27 and Subtitle D regulations, these WDRs allow the Discharger to continue returning landfill leachate to existing and future compositely-lined LF-2 modules, as proposed, but prohibits the discharge of leachate to LF-1, which is a separate, unlined MSW landfill unit, See Discharge Prohibition A.3 and Discharge Specification B.5.
+Consistent with Title 27 and Subtitle D regulations, these WDRs allow the Discharger to continue returning landfill leachate to existing and future compositely-lined LF-2 modules, as proposed and if there is no comingling of LFG condensate from LF-1.
+These WDRs prohibit the discharge of leachate to LF-1, which is a separate, unlined MSW landfill unit, See Discharge Prohibition A.3 and Discharge Specification B.5.

 Previous WDRs authorized the discharge of LFG condensate derived from unlined Module I to lined Module 1 because the two modules were considered to be within the same MSW landfill unit.
 The Discharger therefore historically commingled landfill gas collected from unlined Module I and lined Module 1 and discharged the condensate obtained from the commingled gas to Module 1’s LCRS sump.
 Given that these WDRs classify Module I as a separate, existing MSW landfill unit (LF-1), the Discharger is no longer authorized to discharge condensate derived from unlined LF-1 (Module I) to existing or future LF-2 modules.
-These WDRs require that the Discharger submit an operations plan for the LFG extraction system, including a plan to remove and handle LFG condensate derived from LF-1 separately so that it can be appropriately disposed of at an authorized facility.
-See Discharge Prohibition A.3.b and Facility Specification C.1.
+These WDRs require that the Discharger submit an operations plan for the LFG extraction system, including a plan to handle LFG condensate derived from LF-1 separately so that it can be appropriately discharged to an authorized Class II surface impoundment.
+See Discharge Prohibition A.3.b, Discharge Specification B.9, and Facility Specification C.1 and C.3.

 LANDFILL DESIGN AND CONSTRUCTION